-- If you want cash back, select the amount and it will be added to your purchase if your balance is sufficient.
+- If you want cash, select the amount and it will be added to your purchase.

 Restaurants – Restaurants may verify you have enough in your account for the bill.
 Make sure you have enough funds to cover any added tip.

-Hotels – The hotel may hold the amount of your estimated bill, plus incidental expenses, making that amount unavailable for other purchases.
+Hotels – The hotel may hold the amount of your estimated bill, making that amount unavailable for other purchases.
 When you check out, the hold may take a few days to be removed.

-Auto rentals – You may be able to use your card for final payment for a rental car, but a credit card may be necessary to reserve a rental car.
+Auto rentals – You may use your card for final payment for a rental car, but a credit card may be necessary to reserve a rental car.

 Returns – Store return policies vary.
 You may receive a credit to your account or a store credit.
 A credit to your account may take a week to process before funds are available for use.

-You can use your card to pay bills online, in-person, or over the phone.
-By using the New York Child Support Prepaid Debit Card to pay bills online or over the phone, you may avoid costly fees charged by check cashers and others.
+Pay bills online, in-person, or over the phone.
+By using the Kansas Unemployment Benefit Debit Card to pay bills online or over the phone, you can avoid costly fees charged by check cashers and others.

 Know your balance